even13/CV/README.md

 I collaboratively planned the agenda of the trips and sent it to collection managers, making sure that staff and material would be available when I arrived.
 I planned the logistics of the trips and drove around the different countries with the scientific equipment I needed, putting route plan in place so that I attended the different locations on time.
 These trips were conducted by myself, I did not have a team with me.

-I have a high level of self-organization and I take responsibility for the parts of a project that depend on me, in terms of quality and rapid delivery.
+I have a high level of self-organisation and I take responsibility for the parts of a project that depend on me, in terms of quality and rapid delivery.
 This is something I found useful when we had our first experience of Agile methodologies in our group projects at Makers.

 #### Communication